29 Sep Low Back Exercises For Back Pain

 Low back pain is the leading cause of activity limitation and work absence throughout much of the world and is associated with an enormous economic burden.
-This called for Preventative measures!
-Here are 10 exercises from the leading Rehab and Fitness professionals that may help reduce your risk of injuring your lower back!
+This is a serious call to action to provide the general public with low back exercises for back pain!
+Low back pain doesn’t need to seem all that scary and debilitating, in this article you will learn low back exercises for back pain specifically designed to improve core stability, strength, mobility, which may help reduce your risk of injuring your lower back!

 The bear crawl is a primitive movement exercise to challenge dynamic core stability while simultaneously loading the upper and lower extremity.
 When we say core stability, we are talking about the ability to support and stabilize the torso.
 With any movement, we want to limit the spine from excessive, uncontrolled movement.
-Whether it’s flexion, extension, or rotation under a load, too much unwanted spinal movement results in compensation!
+Whether its flexion, extension, or rotation under a load, too much unwanted spinal movement results in compensation!
 Compensatory mechanisms may lead to tissue overuse, which can lead to injury.
 Building a stable core is a fundamental prerequisite to lifting heavy weights safely and effectively.

+Demonstrated here is how to appropriately progress into a 2-point contact bear crawl.
+Once you find a position that is an appropriate challenge for you, maintain that position for 3-5 seconds per side.
 The bear crawl is also great because it helps with body awareness.
 Having a good sense of body awareness–also known as proprioception–will help maintain proper form during lifts and various other exercises.
 If you are unsure that you are maintaining a neutral spine, you may place a weighted ball on the lumbar spine region as a cue to prevent excessive rotation at the trunk.
 Make sure to not compensate with lumbar lordosis to keep the ball still on the back!

 Low back pain is now the number one cause of disability globally.